steelenet/slate/source/index.html.md

 * anonymousFirstNameOverride =
 * anonymousUserLastNameOverride =
 * authenticationPolicyId = Selects an authentication policy.
 Use the [get authentication policies endpoint](#get-all-authentication-policies) to get the authenticationPolicyId.
 * avatarVoice = Selects a voice for Amelia.
-Use "VW Julie" as the value unless another voice pack has been installed.
+"VW Julie" is the default.
+See [voice avatars](#voice-avatars) to get a full list of available voices.
+* conversationSummaryCleanupDaysRetained = Define how long in days chat transcripts are retained.
+* defaultEscalationQueueId = Define to which queue escalations are sent.
+Use the [get escalation queues endpoint](#get-all-escalation-queues) to find the queue ID value.
+* greetingBpnId = The BPN that first runs when a user enters the domain.

 ### Voice Avatars

 Amelia support a variety of languages with the appropriate packs installed.
-When setting avatarVoice, use the following values:
+American English (VW Julie) is installed by default.
+When setting avatarVoice, use one of the following values:

 * English (American) = VW Julie
 * French = Céline